koalagang/ueberzug/README.md

 I have reverted to the last commit before [seebye](https://github.com/seebye) removed the source code.

 I will ***not*** be maintaining this code.
-If you wish to continue maintain ueberzug, either fork this or the original repository.
+If you wish to continue maintaining ueberzug, either fork this or the original repository.

 ## Überzug